The right rug just completely makes a space, don’t you think? I love to look through the rugs whenever we are out shopping.

-Clothesline makes rugs that are durable and affordable.
-This crochet doily rug was made several years ago and it is still looks great.
-Here it is sitting under the rocking chair in my son’s bedroom.
+I made this crochet doily rug several years ago, and it is still looks brand new.
+Here it is sitting under the rocking chair in our son’s bedroom.

 I searched around to find a great doily pattern to adapt into a rug.
-I wanted there to be some open spaces in the doily so I wouldn’t have to buy too much clothesline.
+I wanted there to be some open spaces in the doily so I wouldn’t have to buy too many rolls of clothesline.

-This one from The Crafty Tipster was love at first sight!
-It is easy, perfect for crocheters like myself.
+This one from The Crafty Tipster is free, and makes a great rug!
+It is very easy, ideal for basic crocheters like myself.
 She really explains the directions well.
-There is even a tutorial for the “magic circle” used to start the doily.
-It is linked in her directions below.
+There is also a tutorial for the “magic circle” used to start the doily.
+You can click through to her site to grab the pattern.
+You can also use any doily pattern that you like!

 To create this doily rug, you need only a few supplies.